bii-absd/tims/community-guidelines.md

-# Community guidelines for TIMS - Translational Informatics Management System
+# Community guidelines for TIMS

 ## Contributing to the code
 Thank you for your interest in TIMS.